 As kids, we go out to play.
 Later in life, we play sports or play music.
 But then, in sharp contrast, we leave our homes each day and go to work.

-The term implies uninspired, often boring and generally yucky things.
+The term “work” implies uninspired, tedious and generally yucky things.
 Parallels of going to the dentist, waiting in line at the DMV or filling out endless forms come to mind.
-Trading your soul for money is not the ideal way to spend your career.
+Trading our souls for money is not the ideal career choice.

-What if we flipped the terminology, and started calling work something else … “play.”
+What if we flipped the terminology, and started calling work something else: play.
 Instead of a workforce, our companies could have a playforce.
-Think about it … “Bye honey, I’m running off to play.”

-The research consistently shows that elements of play drive the most creativity, lately the currency of success in the new generation of business.
+The research consistently shows that elements of play drive the most creativity, the currency of success in the new, post-COVID world.
 Play stimulates the mind and the soul, and allows us to break out of the drudgery.
 Work is about completing tasks, maximizing efficiency, and delivering outcomes.
 Play can do those things, too, but we add fun, imagination and movement to the mix.

 The average first-grader laughs more than 300 times a day while the average adult laughs only 17.
 No surprise that kids are more creative than adults.

 Even if you can’t force a company-wide change in terminology, go ahead and make the swap in your own mind.
 You’ll notice a new bounce in your step, and a renewed sense of energy and excitement about the day ahead.

 Forget about working through your next tough business challenge…try playing through it instead.